-The Group is exposed to credit risk through its trading, lending, leasing and investing activities and in cases where it issues guarantees.
-Credit risk associated with trading and investing activities is managed through the Group's market risk management process.
-The risk is mitigated through selecting counterparties of good credit standings and monitoring their activities and ratings and through the use of exposure limits and when appropriate, obtains collateral.
+The Group is exposed to credit risk through its trading, lending, leading and investing activities, as well as in cases of guarantee issues.
+Credit risk associated with trading and investing activities is mitigated through selecting counterparties of good credit standings and monitoring their activities and ratings and through the use of exposure limits and when appropriate by collateral.

 The Group's primary exposure to credit risk arises through its loans and advances to customers.
 The amount of credit exposure in this regard is represented by the carrying amounts of the assets on the balance sheet.
 The Group is exposed to credit risk on various other financial assets, including derivative instruments and debt investments, the current credit exposure in respect of these instruments is equal to the carrying amount of these assets in the Consolidated statement of financial situation.
-In addition, the Group is exposed to off balance sheet credit risk through commitments to extend credit and guarantees issued (see Note 36).
+In addition, the Group is exposed to off balance sheet credit risk through commitments to extend credit and issued guarantees (see Note 36).